 Roughly each Wednesday a Weekly Reading Guide will be posted to introduce you to topics for the following week, which will then help you apply the concepts in class.
 Readings will be suggested from free online resources and pages in the Klug et al 10th edition textbook detailed below, though you can use any genetics textbook to supplement much of the material.
-Use the guide to decide what you need to read about based on your current knowledge.
-The questions are meant to guide your reading and some students find it helpful to fill these out.
-The point is, all of the suggested reading are not required but meant to prepare you to follow along with lectures and further supplement your learning after lectures as needed if you struggle to understand something after we cover it in lecture.
+Use the guide to decide what you need to read based on your current knowledge using whatever resources you choose.
+The questions are meant to guide your reading and some students find it helpful to fill these out, but you will not have to submit these.
+The point is, all of the suggested reading are not required but meant to prepare you to follow along with lectures that week and further supplement your learning after lectures as needed if you struggle to understand something after we cover it in lecture.